AaltoSciComp/scicomp-docs/data/plans.rst

 * The `DMPTuuli <https://www.dmptuuli.fi/>`_ is a combination template, instructions, and web form which makes it easy to do the mechanical assembly of DMPs.
 This is highly recommended.

+As some concrete suggestions:

+* Funders are especially concerned about sharing, preservation, reproducibility, and dissemination but probably can't evaluate too much about the practical side of things.

+* You can mention that you will follow the `Aalto RDM policy
+  <aaltordm>`_, which covers mainly opening and licensing.
+The policy
+  still allows you to make your own choices, but it sounds quite good if you refer to it and say you will follow it.

+* For data storage considerations, you can say that your department/Science-IT provides data storage services (for Science-IT departments) and has a data storage policy which you will follow:
+  :doc:`citation <outline>` and/or :doc:`full text <datapolicy>`.